fiskaltrust/release-notes/README.md

 ## March 12, 2021

 ## Middleware 1.3.16 (Germany)
-We're happy to announce that the fiskaly SCU is now available in our production systems (please see our [blog post]() for more details).
+We're happy to announce that the fiskaly SCU is now available in our production systems (please see our [blog post](https://fiskaltrust.de/news/aktueller-status-zur-cloud-tse-202103/) for more details).
 Additionally, we've added a new signature that contains the TSE certification ID and (if required) information about the state of the certification and operational environment regulations.
+At least in the latter case, this needs to printed onto the receipt.
 Finally, this version contains some bug fixes and usability improvements for the Middleware.

 [Middleware 1.3.16 Release Notes](middleware/middleware-1.3.16.md)